fenix-hub/godot-engine.github-integration/README.md

 As soon as you download end activate the plugin, a new tab in the Bottom Left Doc will open, the "GitHub" tab.
 1. Sign in with your credentials: the field *"password"* can also be filled with a *"token"*.
 To know about GitHub tokens and how to create them, click on the *"Create Token"* button.
 ![sign](https://i.imgur.com/mt2Qdwx.png)
 2. Once you have signed in, your *"User Panel"* will load.
 Here you can see your avatar, profile name, number and list of repositories, number and list of gists.
-You will always see all you repositories and gists in your GitHub account, but the privet ones will be tagged with a "lock" icon.
+You will always see all you repositories and gists in your GitHub account, but the private ones will be tagged with a "lock" icon.
 ![profile](https://i.imgur.com/eEntueY.png)
 3. With *"New Repository*" and *"New Gist*" buttons you can create a new Repository or Gist.
 ![new](https://i.imgur.com/ly71FH0.png)